 Open concept living spaces are in demand for new construction and home remodeling projects.
 This room benefits from very high ceilings and an expansive wall of windows which frames the view.
 The perimeter grid pattern conveys a contemporary look, which is echoed through the interior décor.
 See UltraTM Series out-swing patio doors.

-4) Vinyl In-Swing French Patio Door
+4) Fiberglass In-Swing French Patio Door

 We hope you are inspired by these four patio door options and you’ve gathered some design ideas on ways to add style to your space.
 Tell us your decorating tips in the comments below.